yvelez/stata_conversion/README.md

 # stata_conversion
 This short script loads a STATA 14 .dta file in your working directory, saves it as a STATA 13 .dta file, and automatically loads the converted .dta file into STATA using the STATA module rsource and R package haven.
-This script requires installation of R on your machine.
+This script requires having R installed on your machine.

 Step 1: Install rsource
 ssc install rsource